arieseroles/arieseroles.github.io/_pages/about.md

 Hello!
 I am **Aries** and this is my personal page to share some of my works.
 I hope to transition as an economist with interests in macroeconomics, labour economics, economic development and public policy.

 I was a seafarer for a short period as a cadet and officer onboard general cargo ships with usual trade in the East Asia and the eastern coast of South America (from Costa Rica to Chile).
 After that, I work as an instructor for my alma mater until the program was discontinued and the last batch completed their academic requirements.
-My last works typically is still in the area of maritime education and training with managerial roles in the later part.
+My last jobs are typically in the area of maritime education and training with managerial roles in the later part.

 # Hobbies and interests